PubConf/pubconf.io/_speakers/archana_wuntakal.md

 # This data is also consumed by `_events`.

 # Friendly name of the speaker
-title: Aaron Powell
+title: Archana Wuntakal

 # Twitter handle, without url or @
-twitter: slace
+twitter: BirdInTheCl0ud

 # Bio line.
-bio: "10x Avocado"
+bio: "On a Low-Code Mission and definitely NOT an Agile Enthusiast"

 # Headshot image URL.
 Should be 300x300 greyscale.
-image: /assets/images/speakers/aaron_powell.jpg
+image: /assets/images/speakers/archana_wuntakal.jpg

-# Shirt size for speaker swag.
-shirt_size: "s" # xs,s,m,l,xl,xxl,xxxl
+shirt_size: "xl"
 ---